-- Magnetic switch in mounted under the seat When the magnetic switch is mounted under the seat, the ride mode can be changed. - Magnetic switch in removed When the magnetic switch under the seat is removed, the ride mode cannot be changed.
+- Magnetic switch mounted under the seat When the magnetic switch is mounted under the seat, the ride mode can be changed. - Magnetic switch a removed When the magnetic switch under the seat is removed, the ride mode cannot be changed.

-The gray magnetic switch under the seat cannot be replaced with the red magnetic switch on the handlebar \boxtimes (\boxtimes p.
+The gray magnetic switch under the seat cannot be replaced with the red magnetic switch on the handlebar $\bigotimes$ ( $\bigotimes$ p.
 16).